 This method is not only quick but very easy as well, requiring nowhere near as much effort as most of the lever-based folding systems found on other scooters do.

 Ride experience and intended use

-With the lack of suspension springs and full-rubber tires without air tubes in them, riding this scooter is only possible on straight roads and city streets.
+With the lack of suspension springs and full-rubber tires without air tubes in them, riding this scooter was only possible on straight roads and city streets.
 I didn’t even think about riding it off-road.

-The ride will be bumpy at times, especially on unsustained roads, so you will want to avoid any potholes, bumps, and especially dirt tracks.
-Off-road usage is off-limit and will not only feel troubling but may even damage the scooter’s parts.
+The rides were bumpy at times, especially on unsustained roads, so you will want to avoid any potholes, bumps, and especially dirt tracks.

 Design and colors